jkulak/git-ninja/README.md

 Some references will point to your branches `$ git show-ref | grep heads` or `$ git show-ref --heads`, other reference tags `$ git show-ref --tags` and other your remote branches and tags `$ git show-ref | grep remote`.

-Thanks to references system we can use branch and tag names with our git commands, like
+Thanks to references system we can use branch and tag names with git commands, like

-* `$ git rev-parse master` - to see the hash of the latest commit in out master branch
+* `$ git rev-parse master` - to see the hash of the latest commit in master branch
-* `$ git cat-file -p my-branch` - to see the content of the latest commit object in the my-branch,
+* `$ git cat-file -p my-branch` - to see the content of the latest commit object in my-branch

 # HEAD and heads

 HEAD is a reference to the latest commit in currently checked out branch[*].
 HEAD is stored in `.git/HEAD` file, view that file's content to see what does it reference.
 There is/can be only one HEAD at a time!

-[*] - there is an exception to that, please check the [detached head](#detached-head) paragraph.
+[*] - there is an exception to that, please check the [detached head](#detached-head) chapter.

 When you list `.git/refs/heads` directory, or run `$ git show-ref --heads` you might see several entries